acornejo/mamba/README.md

 # unwrapping unions
 Unions are particularly useful to send and receive parameters which may or may not have a value.
-For example, suppose you have a type that implements a linked list, and you want to implement an interface to find the largest value of the liked list.
-What should you return if a user attempts to find the largest element of an empty linked list?
+For example, suppose you want to find the largest value in a list.
+What should you return if a user attempts to find the largest element of an empty list?

     var list = [1,5,10,3,7,15,8,4]
     var Maybe{int} val = find_max(list)